alexmarqs/planetscale-todo-starter/README.md

 - API Routes Middlewares (this is a manual middlewware mechanism, as alternative we could use `middy` or `next-connect`)
 - Generated client API based on OpenAPI specification via `openapi-client-axios`

-## Possible future features

-- Migrate to mono-repo + extract utilities as a separate package
-- Use `next-connect` or `middy` instead of manual middleware wrapper functions

 ## Getting Started

 First, run the development server: